wulffern/aic2026/lectures/l00_refresher.md

 # Drift current

-Charges in an electric field will give rise to a drift current.
+Charge carriers (electrons, holes, ions) in an electric field will give rise to a drift current.

 We know from Newtons laws that force equals mass times acceleration